If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 Walking or riding a boat along the Seine River is a great thing to do if you’re in Paris for the first time.
 Along the Seine, you’ll find some of the classic Paris landmarks, including the Eiffel Tower, the Grand Palais and Petit Palais, the Louvre, the Musée d’Orsay and the Cathedral of Notre-Dame.
 There are also 37 bridges connecting the well-to-do right bank of the Seine and the philosophical left bank, including the famous Pont Neuf.

-There are guided tours of the Seine, but a simple and affordable way to ride the Seine is by taking the hop-on-hop-off the Batobus.
+There are guided tours of the Seine, but a simple and affordable way to ride the Seine is by taking the hop-on-hop-off Batobus.
 There’s no commentary but you can get on and off as you see fit, so it’s a really convenient option.
+Read more about the Batobus and what to see at the Batobus Paris stops.

 Discover The History Of Paris